ibrahim-syah/whatsapp-sender/README.md

 # whatsapp-sender
 A simple Whatsapp Web selenium bot that sends message to a list of recipients

+# Prerequisite
+Your machine needs to have Java 17 Installed

 # Usage
 1. Download the latest archived release to your computer
 2. Unzip the archive and open the contained folder